isc-projects/bind9/doc/arm/reference.rst

 A KASP determines how one or more zones are signed with DNSSEC.
 For example, it specifies how often keys should roll, which cryptographic algorithms to use, and how often RRSIG records need to be refreshed.
+Multiple key and signing policies can be configured with unique policy names.

+A policy for a zone is selected using a ``dnssec-policy`` statement in the :namedconf:ref:`zone` block, specifying the name of the policy that should be used.

+There are three built-in policies:
+  - ``default``, which uses the :ref:`default policy <dnssec_policy_default>`,
+  - ``insecure``, to be used when you want to gracefully unsign your zone,
+  - ``none``, which means no DNSSEC policy (the same as not selecting ``dnssec-policy`` at all; the zone is not signed.)

 Keys are not shared among zones, which means that one set of keys per zone is generated even if they have the same policy.
 If multiple views are configured with different versions of the same zone, each separate version uses the same set of signing keys.

-Multiple key and signing policies can be configured.
-To attach a policy to a zone, add a ``dnssec-policy`` option to the ``zone`` statement, specifying the name of the policy that should be used.

 By default, ``dnssec-policy`` assumes ``inline-signing``.
 This means that a signed version of the zone is maintained separately and is written out to